formerly Leading Contemplative Groups

 Eligible* students enrolling for academic credit may defer the payment of fees through the FEE-HELP loan scheme.

 (*Australian citizens and holders of a permanent humanitarian visa.)

 If you already a student with the University of Divinity, contact the registrar at your own Home College to arrange enrolment.

 There is also the option of auditing this unit, at a reduced cost.

-Fees for auditing for 2020 ($500) are payable in full to Whitley College at the time of enrolling as an auditing student.
+Fees for auditing will be confirmed in late 2022.
+These fees are payable in full to Whitley College at the time of registering as an audit participant.

 Participants who audit the unit are encouraged to complete the written tasks to gain full benefit.

 NB: If you choose to register as an audit participant, no academic credit can be claimed for the unit, either at the time of enrolling or retrospectively.